-Not only did the pandemic completely change the way we shop, but we've all been affected in one way or another by the cost of living crisis.
-So this year we have to be extra critical with which deals are actually worth it.
-In 2021 there were some brilliant savings on telescopes and stargazing equipment, and there are already some great telescope savings on Amazon (opens in new tab).
+We've all been affected in one way or another by the cost of living crisis in recent years, so we have to be extra critical with which deals are actually worth it in 2023.
+In 2022 there were some brilliant savings on telescopes and stargazing equipment, and there are already some great telescope savings on Amazon.
 But should you buy a telescope with one of the post-Prime Day deals, or wait for one of the other annual sales events?
-In this guide, we'll take a look at some of the reasons to spend, some reasons to wait, and some examples of the amazing deals in 2021.
+In this guide, we'll take a look at some of the reasons to spend, some reasons to wait, and some examples of the amazing deals in 2022.

 Why buy a telescope during Amazon Prime Day?

 With so many discounts and big sales events throughout the year, timing is everything when it comes to finding the best deals on telescope equipment.
 Amazon Prime day is possibly one of the events many people forget about, which means it's usually not as hectic as some of the heavy hitters like Black Friday, and the after-Christmas sales.
 As there are fewer consumers looking for the same items, this usually means it's easier to get the stock you want on Amazon Prime day.

 Although do be aware that there is currently a global supply issue with telescopes due to limited production and distribution, so stock may be harder to get hold of than usual.
 There are also limited other midsummer savings events, so Prime Day is a great time to grab the bargains without having to wait until winter.

 Another very valid reason to wait for the Prime Day deals is the current cost of living crisis.
 With energy and fuel costs rising, many consumers simply can't afford the luxuries they once didn't think twice about.
 So waiting for the Prime Day deals may be the only way people can afford to continue stargazing in these current times.

 Why Amazon Prime Day and not Black Friday?